Trump tax returns raise alarms about fairness of US tax code

 “Where are the IRS workpapers?” tax expert Steve Rosenthal said in an email to The Hill.
 “I thought the Ways and Means Committee was sharing Trump’s tax returns to allow the public to assess the IRS audit.
 The Joint Tax Committee reported the IRS audit was abysmal, which seems correct.
 But Joint Tax used the IRS workpapers to illuminate.
 We ought to see them also.”

-The IRS is set to receive $80 billion in additional funding over the next decade, nearly doubling the operating budget of the agency on an annual basis and improving its capacity to audit complex business operations like those belonging to Trump.
+The IRS is set to receive $80 billion in additional funding over the next decade, nearly doubling the operating budget of the agency on an annual basis and improving its capacity to audit complex business operations such as those belonging to Trump.

 But a structural discrepancy in the U.S. tax system between the way workers and business owners are taxed means that this new money for law enforcement might not be as effective as more legal reforms.